ctcl-bregis/cams/config/devtypes/README.md

 The complexity of each device type varies greatly, some types such as servers and desktops are expected to contain over 30 fields.

+## Directories within this one

+### four-letter device type: memd, dtpc, etc.
+These directories contain configuration files for the device type

+### common
+This directory contains files that are used by multiple device types

 ## devtypes.csv

 ### Column: name